-the family court considered the law concerning the advancement of monies from close relatives prior to and through marriages
+the family court considered the law concerning the advancement of monies from close relatives before and through marriages

-In the case of Liakos V Zervos & Anor FamCA 547, there was an advancement of monies from the husband’s father to the husband over a substantial period of time, which includes both before and during the husband’s marriage.
+In the case of Liakos V Zervos & Anor FamCA 547, there was an advancement of funds from the husband’s father to the husband over a substantial period, which includes both before and during the husband’s marriage.

 The husband over these Court proceedings claimed the loans from his father were either in writing or verbal agreements.
 The husband also alleged that the loans were susceptible to the payment by him and his wife of compound interest.